Combinatorial Markov chains on linear extensions: Various Markov chains

 \begin{eg} Consider the poset and linear extensions of Example~\ref{example.running example}.
 The uniform transposition graph is illustrated in Figure~\ref{figure.tau uniform}.

 The transition matrix, with the lexicographically ordered basis, is given by

-By definition the weight $x_4$ never appears since $\tau_4$ does not exist for $n=4$.
-Also, by construction the column sums of the transition matrix are zero.
-Note that in this example the row sums are also zero, which means that the stationary state of this Markov chain is uniform.
+Note that the weight $x_4$ only appears on the diagonal since $\tau_4$ acts as the identity for $n=4$.
+By construction, the column sums of the transition matrix are one.
+Note that in this example the row sums are also one (since the matrix is symmetric), which means that the stationary state of this Markov chain is uniform.
 We will prove this in general in Theorem~\ref{theorem.uniform transposition}. \end{eg}